let4be/crusty/main/README.md

 https://docs.docker.com/compose/install/

-- get `Crusty` source code
+- play with it ;)

 ```
 git clone https://github.com/let4be/crusty
 cd crusty
+docker-compose build
+CRUSTY_SEEDS=https://example.com docker-compose up -d
 ```

-- study [config file](./main/config.yaml) and adapt to your needs, there are sensible defaults for a 100mbit channel, if you have more/less bandwidth or poor cpu you might need to adjust `concurrency_profile`

-- build `docker-compose build`

-- run `CRUSTY_SEEDS=https://example.com docker-compose up` (can abort with ctrl+c)

 - see `Crusty` live at http://localhost:3000/d/crusty-dashboard/crusty?orgId=1&refresh=5s

 additionally

+- study [config file](./main/config.yaml) and adapt to your needs, there are sensible defaults for a 100mbit channel, if you have more/less bandwidth or poor cpu you might need to adjust `concurrency_profile`

-- to run in background `CRUSTY_SEEDS=https://example.com docker-compose up -d`
+- to run && attach and see live logs from all containers `CRUSTY_SEEDS=https://example.com docker-compose up`

 - to stop background run and _retain_ crawling data `docker-compose down`